 This running shoe has been tested by a newcomer and an experienced runner.
 And after two months of daily running, we are ready to give feedback on what to expect with adidas Running Solar BOOST.

 The new runner who has tested this shoe said that it gave the right support from start to finish.
-And she never complained of any pain in the foot, knee, or back after the initial runs.
-This is a good proof that the technology in this shoe works for even new runners where the tendency of having muscle pain after initial runs is high.
+And she never complained of any pain in the foot, knee, or back after her initial runs.
+This is a solid proof that the technology in this shoe works for even newcomers where the tendency of having muscle pain after running is high.

 Reasons not to buy adidas Running Solar BOOST